 Applicants must possess a Bachelor's Degree from an accredited college or university.
-While there are no specific course requirements for many of the Specialty Tracks (with the exception of Biostatistics), official transcripts are reviewed for demonstration of satisfactory performance in quantitative and qualitative methods and in social and biological sciences.
+While there are no specific course requirements for many of the Specialty Tracks, official transcripts are reviewed for demonstration of satisfactory performance in quantitative and qualitative methods and in social and biological sciences.
 Students are offered admission on the basis of demonstrated past academic achievement.